qingkaikong/blog/data_science_20_questions/README.md

 	Precision = TP / (TP + FP) = 90 / (90 + 60) = 0.6
 	Recall = TP / (TP + FN) = 90 / (90 + 10) = 0.9
 	```
-	We can see from the results that our model did a decent job of picking out iron man (9 uot of 10 are picked out), but at the same time, it is estimated a lot of the spider man as iron man, which means we have a relatively low precision (only 0.6).
+	We can see from the results that our model did a decent job of picking out iron man (9 out of 10 are picked out), but at the same time, it is estimated a lot of the spider man as iron man, which means we have a relatively low precision (only 0.6).

 	If we plot the Recall on the x-axis, and the Precision on the y-axis while vary the threshold of the model, then we will have a Precision-Recall curve.
 It is a model-wide measure for evaluation binary classifiers.
 Of course, we want our model has high Recall and high Precision, that is, we want our model to move close to the right corner on the plot.
-It usually can alos be used to compare different models, see the example here:
+It usually can also be used to compare different models, see the example here:

 	![image](https://classeval.files.wordpress.com/2015/06/two-precision-recall-curves.png?w=520&h=520 "compare model")
 	Figure is from a nice blog post - [Introduction to the Precision-Recall plot](https://classeval.wordpress.com/introduction/introduction-to-the-precision-recall-plot/).

 	The ROC curve ([Receiver Operating Characteristic](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)) is a plot that illustrates the performance of a binary classifier when the threshold of the classifier is varied.
 It plots the False Positive Rate (100 - Specificity) on the x-axis, and True Positive Rate (Recall/Sensitivity) on the y-axis.
-We know how to calculate Recall from above, but for the False Positive Rate, which  tries to answer 'Within all the real spider mans, how many of the model estiamted as iron man?', is calculated as:
+We know how to calculate Recall from above, but for the False Positive Rate, which  tries to answer 'Within all the real spider mans, how many of the model estimated as iron man?', is calculated as:

 	```
 	False Positive Rate = FP / (FP + TN) = 60 / (60 + 40) = 0.6